-If you are interested in the long distance observations or simply the panoramic views from some location, mainly mountain peaks or hills, you should have heard about the Urlich Deuschle panorama generator.
+If you are interested in long-distance observations or simply panoramic views from some location, mainly mountain peaks or hills, you should have heard about the Ulrich Deuschle panorama generator.
 This is the web-based tool, which in 2010 successfully superseded its predecessor – Kashmir 3D software, which was based on simple digital elevation model (DEM) files uploaded to the tool.
 The Ulrich Deuschle application includes a few useful features, like displaying your panorama in colored scale, sending your mountain panorama via email, or using endless enlargement towards the direction, you want to look at, unlike the Peakfinder.org tool, where this feature is limited.
-I can assure you, that the Urich Deuschle panorama generator has a bit more options, some of them are hidden.
+I can assure you, that the Urich Deuschle panorama generator has a bit more options, some of which are hidden.
 Other ones are more obvious, but some users might not realize their simplicity or they need an external tool occasionally.
 That’s why I decided to describe them.

 1. CALCULATION OF PANORAMIC VIEW INCLUDING THE REFRACTION COEFFICIENT

 The common measurement of terrestrial refraction is the refraction coefficient.